karthik5860/product-preview-card-component-main/README.md

 - CSS Grid
 ### What I learned

-In this project I have learnt about grid as I am not familiar with it before this project and majority of the time I have used flexbox
+In this project I have learnt about grid as I am not familiar with it before this project and majority of the time I have used flexbox and also learnet about picture tag.

 ## Author

 - Frontend Mentor - [https://www.frontendmentor.io/profile/karthik5860]

 ## Acknowledgments